awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.MySQL.md

 You can control MySQL logging by using the parameters in this list:
 + `slow_query_log`: To create the slow query log, set to 1\.
 The default is 0\.
 + `general_log`: To create the general log, set to 1\.
 The default is 0\.
-+ `long_query_time`: To prevent fast\-running queries from being logged in the slow query log, specify a value for the shortest query execution time to be logged, in seconds\.
++ `long_query_time`: To prevent fast\-running queries from being logged in the slow query log, specify a value for the shortest query run time to be logged, in seconds\.
 The default is 10 seconds; the minimum is 0\.
 If log\_output = FILE, you can specify a floating point value that goes to microsecond resolution\.
 If log\_output = TABLE, you must specify an integer value with second resolution\.
-Only queries whose execution time exceeds the `long_query_time` value are logged\.
+Only queries whose run time exceeds the `long_query_time` value are logged\.
 For example, setting `long_query_time` to 0\.1 prevents any query that runs for less than 100 milliseconds from being logged\.
 + `log_queries_not_using_indexes`: To log all queries that do not use an index to the slow query log, set to 1\.
 The default is 0\.
-Queries that do not use an index are logged even if their execution time is less than the value of the `long_query_time` parameter\.
+Queries that do not use an index are logged even if their run time is less than the value of the `long_query_time` parameter\.
 + `log_output option`: You can specify one of the following options for the `log_output` parameter\.
   + **TABLE** \(default\) – Write general queries to the `mysql.general_log` table, and slow queries to the `mysql.slow_log` table\.
   + **FILE** – Write both general and slow query logs to the file system\.
 Log files are rotated hourly\.